saurontech/meta-ecu-1270/README.md

 ```

 ## Build the tiboot3 binary running OTP_KEYWRITER

+> [!NOTE]
+> __tiboot3.bin__ is the first executed code, running on the R5 core, acting as the first executed code during the boot process.
+> TI uses this as the platform the run the OTP_KEYWRITER app to access the OTP registers.
+> The tiboot3.bin created during this proccess is used to lockdown the CPU, making it switch to HS(High Security) mode. it cannot be used to boot into linux.
+> After locking down the CPU remember to swap the tiboot3.bin in the "boot/" partition back to the one created by the yocto project.

 Create a tiboot3.bin by following the commands listed below, and copy it to a bootable SD created by the previous WIC image.